sbendfelt/axus/README.md

   }
 }
 ```

+This format permits QueryProvider to resolve objects via OQL, and the PersistenceProvider to resolve obejcts by UID.

 # Sample Unit Tests with axus
 For this example, we will be using [mocha](https://mochajs.org/) as our unit testing framework.